 Forbidden business activities for a representative office in Malaysia

-Every international entrepreneur interested in opening a representative office in Malaysia should be aware of the fact that a representative office is not permitted to carry out activities such as:
+Every international entrepreneur interested in opening a representative office in Malaysia should be aware of the fact that a liaison office is not permitted to carry out activities such as:

 • engagement in any trading (for example, import and export) or any other form of commercial activity;

 • any shipment or storage of goods will be handled by a local agent;